TheAngryByrd/MiniScaffold/README.md

 * You can then use the `Release` target.
 This will:
     * make a commit bumping the version:  `Bump version to 0.2.0`
-    * publish the pacakge to nuget
+    * publish the package to nuget
     * push a git tag

 ```